puffnfresh/atsboot/README.md

 ## Setup

-You need a few things to run rustboot:
+You need a few things to run atsboot:

 1. qemu
 2. a cross-compiler for i386